-Our comprehensive HIV prevention program includes education, risk reduction counseling, HIV testing, access to PrEP and PEP services, adherence counseling, provision of condoms and community outreach.
-If you are interested in PrEP, please contact us at 267-785-0892 even if you don't currently have health insurance.
+Einstein’s comprehensive HIV prevention program includes education, risk reduction counseling, HIV testing, access to PrEP (pre-exposure prophylaxis) and PEP (post-exposure prophylaxis) services, adherence support, provision of condoms and community outreach.
+If you are interested in learning more, please contact us at 267-785-0892 (call or text)

 PrEP stands for pre-exposure prophylaxis.
-PrEP is a one pill once a day medication to prevent the acquisition of HIV infection.
-PrEP can be taken by HIV un-infected people who are at risk of being exposed to HIV through sexual contact or injection drug use.
-Truvada is currently the only medication approved for PrEP and is more than 95% effective in preventing HIV infection when taken consistently.
-PrEP is for any sexually active HIV-negative person, regardless of sexual orientation or gender identity.
+PrEP is a daily medication to prevent the acquisition of HIV infection.
+PrEP can be taken by HIV-negative people who are at risk of being exposed to HIV through sexual contact or injection drug use.
+PrEP is not harmful during pregnancy or breast-feeding.
+Truvada and Descovy are currently the only medications approved for PrEP and are about 99% effective in preventing HIV infection when taken every day.
+PrEP is for HIV-negative persons, regardless of age, sexual orientation or gender identity.

 PrEP is recommended for: